-Advise patients that gabapentin may cause dizziness, somnolence, and other symptoms and signs of CNS depression.
-Other drugs with sedative properties may increase these symptoms.
-Accordingly, although patients' ability to determine their level of impairment can be unreliable, advise them neithe almough patients abount to determine their never on impairment can be unreadiled, advise interimental to drive a car nor to operate other complex machinery until they have gained sufficient experience on gabapentin to gauge whether or not it affects their mental and/or motor performance adversely.
-Inform patients that it is not known how long this effect lasts [see Warnings and Precautions (5.3) and Suicidal Thinking and Behavior
+Advise patients that gabapentin oral solution may cause dizziness, somnolence, and other symptoms and signs of CNS depression.
+Other drugs with sector parameters may increase these symptoms.
+Accordingly, although parties? ability to determine their level of impairment can be unreliable, advise them neither to drive a car nor to operate other complex machinery until they have gained sufficient experience on gabapentin oral solution to gauge whether or not it affects their mental and/or motor performance adversely.
+Inform patients that it is not known how long this effect lasts (see Warnings and Precautions (5.3) and Warnings and Precautions (5.4)].

-Counsel the patient, their caregivers, and families that AEDs, including gabapentin, may increase the risk of suicidal thoughts and behavior.
-Advise patients of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
+Suicidal Thinking and Behavior Counsel the patient, their caregivers, and families that AEDs, including gabapentin oral solution, may increase the risk of suicidal thoughts and behavior Advise patients of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
 Instruct patients to report behaviors of concern immediately to healthcare providers [see Warnings and Precautions (5.6)].

+Respiratory Depression

-Respiratory Depression nform patients about the risk of respiratory depression.
-Include information that the risk is greatest inform padents about the risk or respiratory depression.
-Include information that the risk is greatest for those using concomitant CNS depressants (such as opioid analgesics) or those with underlying respiratory impairment.
-Teach patients how to recognize respiratory depression and advise them to seek medical attention immediately if it occurs [see Warnings and Precautions (5.7)].
+Inform patients about the risk of respiratory depression.
+Include information that the risk is greatest for those using concomitant CNS depressants (such as more protocol and the set of the protocol proposation in the set of the protocol and the protocol and the set of the protocol and the protocol a

-Use in Pregnancy nts to notify their physician if they become pregnant or intend to become pregnant during historic patients on found their physician if they are breast feeding or intend to become pregnant uning therapy, and to notify their physician if they are breast feeding or intend to breast feed during therapy [see Use in Specific Populations (8.1) and (8.2)].
-Encourage patients to enroll in the NAAED Pregnancy Registry if they become pregnant.
-This registry is collecting information about the safety of antiepileptic drugs during pregnancy.
-To enroll, patients can call the toll free number 1-888-233-2334 [see Use in Specific Populations (8.1)].
+Use in Pregnancy

+Instruct patients to notify their physician if they become pregnant or intend to become pregnant during therapy, and to notify their physician if they are breast feeding or intend to breast feed during therapy /see Use in Specific Populations (8.1) and (8.2)].